yveskerwyn/jumpscale/happy_paths.md

 j.tools.configmanager.init(data=jsconfig, silent=True, configpath=config_path, keypath=ssh_key_path)
 ```

-This will:
+This will create two configuration instances:
-- Create `main.toml` in `/opt/myconfig/tools.myconfig`: this is the configuration instance for the configuration manager itself
+- `/opt/myconfig/j.tools.myconfigmain.toml`: the configuration instance for the configuration manager itself
-- Create `id_rsa.toml` in `/opt/myconfig/j.clients.sshkey`: the configuration instance for the specified SSH key (`/root/.ssh/id_rsa`) that will be used for encrypting/decrypting all secret configuration data
+- `/opt/myconfig/j.clients.sshkey/id_rsa.toml`: the configuration instance for the specified SSH key (`/root/.ssh/id_rsa`) that will be used for encrypting/decrypting all secret configuration data

-- Update the `[myconfig]` section in `jumpscale9.toml` setting the value of to the `/opt/myconfig` configuration directory, and
+As result also the `[myconfig]` section in `jumpscale9.toml` setting the value of to the `/opt/myconfig` configuration directory, and

 You can also update the `[myconfig]` section in `jumpscale9.toml` as follows, here changing the name of the SSH key to use for the encryption: